microsoft/pxt-adafruit/docs/lessons/charting/acceleration.md

 ![](/static/mb/data3.png)

 ### ~

-Have fun reviewing your simulation and analyze the acceleration by chart the Excel data using Excel.
+* Review and write down your observations from the Excel data.

-* Connect the first micro:bit to your computer using your USB cable and run the charting script on it.
+* Connect a micro:bit to your computer using your USB cable; compile; and move the micro:bit in the "x" direction.
+* Review and analyze the actual micro:bit device acceleration data on Excel

 ### ~avatar avatar